| Acceleration:

 accelerate heavy ions, leptons (electrons and positrons), and antiprotons.

 It is now at the heart of CERN's accelerator complex.
+SPS

 CERN's 450 GeV Super Proton Synchrotron, which reached its nominal energy